brews/tellervo-python/README.md

                                        search_value = '2015-01-01',
                                        results_format = 'comprehensive')

-# Open connection to Tellervo server, throw it our query, close connection.
+# Open connection to Tellervo server, throw our query at it, close connection.
+# Note that using the `with as` statement will close the connection to the
+# server, even if something goes wrong.
 with tel.Connection(TARGET_URL, USERNAME, 'MyPassword!') as con:
     reply = con.execute(search_query)